cloudsftp/blog/content/posts/RAnT_One/index.md

 Unfortunately, this script is very convoluted and still does not provide a good user experience when creating new models or scans of models.

+;; TODO: own config language

 # RAnT

 Now you know, what the purpose of my new project is and what pain points I am trying to avoid.
 Rather than a standalone program, RAnT is a library for developing programs that simulate and analyze system functions.
+I hope to gain signigicant performance improvements by only compiling the analyses wanted and compiler optimizations of the system function in junction with the code analyzing the system function and the parameters.

 My ultimate goal is to allow the user to explore scans of state spaces interactively.
 But for this, I have a long way to go.